PolytechAngersMecatroniqueClub/istiaENGRAIS/README.md

 To get the graph analysis you will have to install:
   1) Miniconda using the installer found in https://docs.conda.io/en/latest/miniconda.html
+        \***WARNING**\* Say "no" when the installer asks "Do you wish the installer to initialize Miniconda3 by running conda init?"

   2) Plotly : conda install -c plotly plotly=4.2.1

   3) Orca : conda install -c plotly plotly-orca psutil requests

+  4) Pip : sudo apt-get install python-pip

-  4) These libraries:
+  5) These libraries:
 ```
 sudo apt -y install libgconf2-4
 sudo apt install libcanberra-gtk-module libcanberra-gtk3-module
+pip install plotly
+pip install cufflinks
 ```

-Then, reopen terminal and run ./analysis.sh All the graphs will be saved in <catkin_ws_name>/src/Results.
+Then, reopen terminal, run **export PATH="$HOME/miniconda3/bin:$PATH"** or wherever you installed miniconda, then run ./analysis.sh.
+All the graphs will be saved in <catkin_ws_name>/src/Results.
 The folder Plants Position has the plants positions for engrais3 and 4, and the folder Analysis results will have all the graphs

-Then, reopen terminal and run ./analysis.sh All the graphs will be saved in <catkin_ws_name>/src/Results.
-The folder Plants Position has the plants positions for engrais3 and 4, and the folder Analysis results will have all the graphs

 \***WARNING**\*

-Conda will add some lines to ~/.bashrc that will interfere with ROS, thus they CANNOT run at the same time.
-The best solotion is to comment the section :
+Conda PATH will interfere with ROS, thus they CANNOT run at the same time.
+Every time you want to run the analysis script, you will have to run **export PATH="$HOME/miniconda3/bin:$PATH"**

-    # >>> conda initialize >>>
-    # !!
-Contents within this block are managed by 'conda init' !!
-    __conda_setup="$('/home/laris/miniconda3/bin/conda' 'shell.bash' 'hook' 2> /dev/null)"
-    if [ $? -eq 0 ]; then
-        eval "$__conda_setup"
-    else
-        if [ -f "/home/laris/miniconda3/etc/profile.d/conda.sh" ]; then
-            . "/home/laris/miniconda3/etc/profile.d/conda.sh"
-        else
-            export PATH="/home/laris/miniconda3/bin:$PATH"
-        fi
-    fi
-    unset __conda_setup
-    # <<< conda initialize <<<

-With this selection commented, ROS will run normally.
-If you want to run the analysis script, you will have to either uncomment those lines or run the export line before running the script.

 # engrais_control